chanhochriskim/chanhochriskim/README.md

 </p>

 <p align="center">
-  My interests are in building cool things using <b>React / Next.js</b>,
+  I enjoy exploring more about systems programming and building cool things using <b>React / Next.js</b>,
-  databases, and AI.
+  databases, and AI!
 </p>

 ---